mmark0v/Users-API-Simple-App/README.md

 The backend environment is running Python 3.11.6 in a virtualenv.
 The users data is stored in an sqlite instance db file users.db.
 Swagger is run by a Flask, API documentation is written in the swagger.json file.
-The fronend homepage is a simple HTML which Flusk is running as a template and loads the CSS code from a static directory.
+The fronend homepage is a simple HTML page, Flusk loads the CSS and the index from a static directory.
-The webserver is running on port 80.
+The webserver is running on **port 8080**.

 **Python virtualenv requirements:**
 aniso8601==9.0.1